Magma (character): Powers and abilities

 In addition, Amara possesses certain regenerative powers when in contact with the ground.
 Even when she was once affected by Selene's life-draining touch, she recovered quickly enough to aid the New Mutants in battle.
 If she is not in contact with the ground or the physical shock to her system from a single injury is too great, the regenerative power is no longer in effect and she may die.
-Dr. Nemesis discovered that Magma is also able to recover from laceration wounds in her human form by changing to her energized form, the intense heat cauterizing and sealing any wounds.
+Doctor Nemesis discovered that Magma is also able to recover from laceration wounds in her human form by changing to her energized form, with the intense heat cauterizing and sealing any wounds.
 Since the late 2000s, Amara has also displayed the power of flight.
 However, this power has been inconsistently portrayed as in some of her recent appearances in X-Men: Gold show Magma flying but also being carried around by Rogue and Captain Britain.

 Due to her Nova Roman heritage, Magma is well versed in Roman culture, including the Latin language, and is a skilled swordswoman.